What is Goodpasture syndrome?

 - Small amounts of blood in the urine (hematuria)

 The symptoms of Goodpasture syndrome may look like other conditions or medical problems.
 Always see your healthcare provider for a diagnosis.

 Your healthcare provider will review your health history and do a physical exam.
 Other tests include:

 - Blood tests.
 These tests look for high blood levels of waste products that are normally cleared by the kidney into the urine.
 Circulating antibodies are also found by blood tests.

-- Kidney biopsy.
-A test in which tissue samples are removed and checked under a microscope.
+- Kidneybiopsy.
+A test in which small tissue samples are removed and looked at under a microscope.
 You may also have a lung biopsy.

 - Chest X-ray.
-This looks for changes to the lungs.
+This looks for changes or damage to the lungs.

 What is the treatment for Goodpasture syndrome?